Skip to main content

 Ha Long Bay

-We recommend two-night cruises that venture beyond the most visited areas to Bai Tu Long Bay, where the karsts are just as dramatic but the other boats are not.
+I recommend two-night cruises that venture beyond the most visited areas to Bai Tu Long Bay, where the karsts are just as dramatic but the other boats aren’t.
 Heritage Line and Paradise Cruises operate vessels with the elegance of a boutique hotel and the intimacy of a private yacht.

 Hoi An: The Town That Stops Time